frntn/terraform-kickstart/aws/README.md

 You may need to consider the following limitations as terraform is an excellent tool in active development but still in 0.3.1...

-#### DependencyViolation error while destroying with rebound server
+#### DependencyViolation error while destroying with bastion server

-On both `pub1-priv1` and `pub2-priv2` layouts, you'll find a `rebond` section.
+On both `pub1-priv1` and `pub2-priv2` layouts, you'll find a `bastion` section.
 It should be used to access the machines inside the private subnet.
-It's also a good practice to use this kind of unique rebond server (the only entry point with security focus) for `pub1` and `pub2` subnets.
+It's also a good practice to use this kind of unique bastion server (the only entry point with security focus) for `pub1` and `pub2` subnets.

 By default this section is commented out because you may want to change the `ami` and `instance_type`.

-**If you use this rebond server, you'll have to first remove it (comment back this section then `terraform apply`) before being able to destroy the whole layout (`terraform destroy`) without any error (`DependencyViolation`).**
+**If you use this bastion server, you'll have to first remove it (comment back this section then `terraform apply`) before being able to destroy the whole layout (`terraform destroy`) without any error (`DependencyViolation`).**